-Midget AA, Bantam A, Pee Wee (A, AA or AAA), Mosquito (A, AAA Tier 1 or AAA Tier 2) or Tadpole
+Midget AA, Bantam A, Pee Wee A, Mosquito (A, AAA Tier 1 or AAA Tier 2) or Tadpole

-- Tadpole and Mosquito Applications Submitted by May 1st
+- Tadpole (8U and 9U), Applications Submitted by April 15th (extended to April 30th)

-- PeeWee AAA Applications submitted by: April 15th
+- PeeWee A and AA Applications submitted by: April 15th (extended to April 30th)

-- Decisions for all divisions made by: May 31st
+- Decisions for all divisions made by: May 1st (extended to May 15th)

 NOTE 1: All application deadlines are final and no late applications will be accepted (other than for a position where there are no applicants).
 If mailing your application, please email the association secretary and division coordinator that your application has been submitted and will arrive in the mail.
 If you application arrives in the mail after the application deadline and the applicable board member(s) have not been notified, it will not be accepted.